-The Bonobo Peace Forest (BPF) is the guiding vision of BCI: a connected network of community-based reserves and conservation concessions, supported by sustainable development.
+The Bonobo Peace Forest is the guiding vision of BCI and our local partners: a connected network of community-based reserves, supported by sustainable development.
+All of the sites and sites-in-development where BCI and partners work are part of the Peace Forest.
 The Peace Forest provides protection for bonobos and other species in the Congo rainforest, while at the same time ensuring a better life for the people who share this precious land.
-Bonobo Peace Forest communities are united in their goal to secure the future of their forests and the bonobos that live there.
-Since 2001, the Bonobo Peace Forest concept has evolved organically, driven primarily by Congolese community interests, from the grassroots level to the national leadership.
-Today, the BPF contains 11 active sites and covers more than 50,000 square miles (193,000 square kilometers) of land.
+Peace Forest communities are united in their goal to secure the future of their forests and the bonobos that live there.
+Since 2001, the Peace Forest concept has evolved organically, driven primarily by Congolese community interests, from the grassroots level to the national leadership.
+Today, the Peace Forest covers more than 9 million acres ( 50,000 square miles) of land.
 We are well on our way to making this vision a reality.

 A Sustainable Solution